 Ghent has a tram system which I used to get to the main train station.
 At the station, I used the self-service ticket machine which was easy to work out, got a train ticket from Ghent to Bruges for €6.00 and jumped on the train which only took 30 minutes, and gave some great views of the countryside.

 Bruges Train Station is not in the old part of the city which as a tourist to Bruges is the place you’ll spend most of your time.

 I stayed at St Christophers Inn Hostel in Bruges (which I recommend) and I could have got a bus from the train station to close to the hostel but instead, I decided to walk and explore on my way seen as my time in Bruges was quite limited.
 It only took about 10-15 minutes to get right into the centre of Bruges from the station.

-Straight away I could feel that Bruges has a much more touristy feel than Ghent, that is to be expected as Bruges is the top place to visit in Belgium and I had only seen Ghent in the early morning when it seemed to be very quiet, however, I loved what I saw of Bruges!
+Straight away I could feel that Bruges has a much more touristy feel than Ghent, that is to be expected as Bruges is the top place to visit in Belgium and it’s popular to spend a weekend in Bruges.
+Plus, I had only seen Ghent in the early morning when it seemed to be very quiet, however, I loved what I saw of Bruges!

 For Hotels in Bruges, I would recommend you stay in the Old Town, it looks like an egg shape on the map, and you can look for the right accommodation in Bruges for you here on Booking.com!

 Places to see in Bruges include the Grote Markt which is pretty big and surrounds the big and famous Bell Tower.